nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:
 ```
-Got it.I've added this task:
+Got it.
+I've added this task:
 [T] [] run
 Now you have 1 tasks in the list.
 ```